DawnVespero/TheBlackSunLodge/Songs/Strange Birds.md

 >“*"One day your eggs will hatch and some very strange birds are going to emerge."
 Birds and their song fascinates me.
 I guessed they were dinosaurs when I was a kid.
 They've never fooled me.
 I once regressed to BIRD MIND and only squawked and chirruped for three worrying days.
 I was away with the birds.
 I found this quote somewhere.
 It could be from anywhere, as with my lyric on Backwards.
 Max Ernst's Loplop bird teacher makes more sense to me now.
 I used to be terrified that a bird's wing would slice open my eye.*”

 ## Lyrics
+> One day, your eggs are going to hatch, and very strange birds are going to emerge…
 ## Versions

 ## Personnel